A Good Girl's Guide to Murder: As Good As Dead (2021)

 Following the events of Good Girl, Bad Blood, Pip has been left psychologically traumatised, implied to have PTSD, and is unable to sleep at night.
 With her life already at an all-time low, things take a turn for the worse when she becomes the target of a relentless, anonymous stalker.
-The stalker sends her constant messages, asking her the same question "Who will look for you when you're the one that disappears?"
-At first Pip tries to brush off the threats hoping that it's just a troll, but as the messages become more frequent and the stalker's presence looms closer and closer to her home, she begins to realise that the danger is real, imminent, and inescapable.
-Despite her pleas the police refuse to take her seriously, leaving Pip to face the stalker alone.
+The stalker sends her constant messages, asking her the same question: "Who will look for you when you're the one that disappears?"
+At first Pip tries to brush off the threats, hoping that it's just a troll, but as the messages become more frequent and the stalker's presence looms closer and closer to her home, she begins to realise that the danger is real, imminent, and inescapable.
+Despite her pleas, the police refuse to take her seriously, leaving Pip to face the stalker alone.

 Armed with two past experiences in solving murders and uncovering the truth, Pip starts to dig deeper into the mystery using her own resources and contacts, interviewing people and following leads.
-But the further she goes, the more she realizes that the stalker is someone who is closely tied to her past cases and has a vendetta against her.
-The stalker seems to know everything about her every move, every thought.
-She eventually discovers that the stalker is a dangerous serial killer who has been active for years, targeting bright young women like herself.
-The killer seems to be one step ahead of her at all times, leaving her feeling like she's being constantly watched with no possibility of escape.
-The stakes are higher than ever, and this time, she's not just trying to solve a case, she's trying to save herself from becoming the killer's next victim.
+But the further she goes, the more she realises that the stalker is someone who is closely tied to her past cases and has a vendetta against her.
+She eventually notices connections between her stalker and a misogynistic serial killer known as the DT Killer, a man named Billy Karras, who was imprisoned for his crimes six years ago.
+However, his mother insists that Billy is innocent and was coerced into a confession by the police.
+Pip suspects the that the real DT Killer is still on the loose and is after her.